Leasehold Advice

 Your own paperwork from when you bought the flat

 The solicitor or licensed conveyancer who acted for you on the purchase will have given you a completion pack at the end of the transaction.
 The lease is normally in there, on paper or as a PDF.
-If you cannot find the pack, the firm may still have the file (they are required to keep most files for at least six years, often longer) and may be able to send a copy.
+If you cannot find the pack, the firm may still hold a copy of the file, though retention periods vary between firms, and may be able to send it on.

 HM Land Registry

 For almost every leasehold flat in England and Wales, the lease is registered at HM Land Registry along with the title.
-You can buy an official copy directly from gov.uk: search the property by address, then download either the title register, the title plan or the lease itself.
-Each official copy costs £7.
-The title register is a short summary showing the term, the registered owner, the ground rent and any charges; the lease document is the full long-form contract.
+You can buy official copies directly from gov.uk: search the property by address, then download the title register or the title plan for £7 each.
+The title register is a short summary showing the term, the registered owner, the ground rent and any charges.
+The lease itself is a separate filed document: where it has been filed at HM Land Registry you can request an official copy, which currently costs £11 and is requested separately.
 If you only need the lease length, the title register on its own is enough.

 The freeholder or managing agent